 Information about and applications for next year’s semester programs as well as CentreTerm offerings will be made available at campus-wide meetings just before and after Thanksgiving and in early January.
-Applications for the long-term programs are due at the beginning of spring term, and selections are announced within two weeks.
-CentreTerm trip participants are selected by the faculty sponsors of those courses.
+Applications for the following school year (fall, CentreTerm, and spring) are due at the beginning of spring term, and selections are announced within two weeks.
+CentreTerm trip participants are selected by the faculty directors of those courses.

 Can you explain how senior subsidy works?

 In order to encourage every four-year Centre student to study abroad at least once, the College will help to subsidize the cost of a CentreTerm course abroad during their senior year or a summer course the summer before their senior year for upcoming seniors who 1) are on need-based financial aid with a low government-determined EFC (Expected Family Contribution) and a significant amount of unmet need (“gap”), and 2) have not previously participated in a study abroad or study away program of any sort.

 When should I start thinking about studying abroad at Centre?